TusharThapliyal/Automate-ssh-configuration/README.md

-# Using Terraform to create remote development using ssh
+# Remote development environment on AWS using Terraform

 creating a remote development environment on AWS using ```provisioner "local-exec"``` in Terraform.